jonathan-bower/DataScienceResources/README.md

 ##Data Science Resources

-This repo is intended to provide free and available resources from the internet to either aid in learning or point practicing/aspiring Data Scientists in the right direction.
+This repo is intended to provide free and available resources from the internet to either aid in learning or point practicing/aspiring data scientists in the right direction.
 Mostly it exists so that I can keep track of resources that were helpful to me at a given time.
+It does have articles referring to how data science is implemented in startups, how to use data science to enable better product and other topical data science information that I am personally interested in.

 I aim to cover the full spectrum of data science and to hopefully include topics of data science that aren't either actively covered or easily to find in the open-source world of the internet.
 I haven't focused on theory, for that I would look to some of the online courses, books or bootcamps.
 There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content) and [here](#data-science-courses).

-Below are the collection of open source resources I have collected so far.
+Below is the collection of useful open source resources I have collected so far.
 It is a constant work in progress.
 If you have anything to add or want to be a contributor - please reach out.

-Lastly, I would add that a large portion of Data Science is exploratory data analysis and properly cleaning your data to implement the tools and theory necessary to solve the problem at hand.
+Lastly, I would add that a large portion of data science is exploratory data analysis and properly cleaning your data to implement the tools and theory necessary to solve the problem at hand.
 For each problem there are many different ways and tools to execute a successful solution - so if one method isn't working re-evaluate and try another.
 Good luck and I hope this repo helps!

 #Table Of Contents
 1. [Data Science Getting Started](#data-science-getting-started)